Selecting the Ideal Input Images

 - Editing becomes about style, not fixing basic issues.

-- Open your PhotoGPT dashboard and upload a curated set of photos.
+- Open your PhotoGPT models tab and upload a curated set of photos.

-- After your model is ready, explore different looks in the How to Use Presets guide.
+- After your model is ready, explore different looks (refer to How to Use Presets guide for quick tips).

-- For more control over wording and styling, see How to Write Prompts.
+- For more control over wording and styling, refer to our guide on How to Write Prompts.

 Your input photos are the foundation.
 Spend a few extra minutes choosing them well, and your AI Photographer will reward you with realistic, on-brand images in every shoot.